 One of the striking characteristics of data on accidental drownings is that a large proportion of victims did not leave home on the day they died, intending to go into water of significant depth.
 More than twice as many people drown while out walking or running than while swimming.

-Attempting to retrieving people, animals and objects from the water and drowning while playing on or in the water (paddling etc) are other significant causes of drowning.
+Attempting to retrieve people, animals and objects from the water and drowning while playing on or in the water (paddling etc) are other significant causes of drowning.

 Councils want communities to enjoy open spaces and leisure facilities in their areas and to ensure that both locals and visitors enjoy the natural environment safely.
 The LGA has produced a 10 step guide to assist councils in achieving this aim.

 The CSP will provide links to key partners such as the local fire and rescue service.
 These partners can help advise on drawing up a water safety plan.
 In particular the police and the Fire and Rescue Service (FRS) should have statistics on incidents.
 You may wish to consider a specific river safety group as has been done in Bath.